HenrikSamuelsson/reading-bare-metal-c/chapter-01/questions/questions-chapter-01.md

 ## Question 2

 C is portable between different types of machines.
-If using only standard C features and best practices for portability so can a C program be ported between different platforms.
-This is done by compiling an executable for the desired platform.
+If using only standard C features and best practices for portability so can a C program be ported between different types of machines.
+This is done by compiling an executable for the desired machine.